Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 Why NIR Spectroscopy Needs More Than Hardware

-Why NIR Spectra Can't Be Read Directly
+Why NIR Spectra Cannot Be Read Directly

-No one can eyeball a spectrum and read off the protein content.
+No one can look at a spectrum and read off the protein content.
 Overlapping bands are only part of the problem.
 Baseline shifts, particle size effects, and temperature variation all mask the real chemical signal.
-A 5°C change in sample temperature can shift baseline absorbance enough to introduce a 0.3–0.5% error in moisture prediction if the model wasn't built to handle it.

 - Separate overlapping signals: Isolate individual chemical contributions from a mixed spectrum.